kiali/openshift-servicemesh-plugin/plugin/cypress/README.md

 Installed all dev dependencies from plugin folder.
 Ensure the `baseUrl` field in the `cypress.config.ts` file is pointing to the console you are trying to test, alternatively you can set `CYPRESS_BASE_URL` environment variable or pass via cmd line `yarn cypress --config baseUrl=http://localhost:9000` to overwrite default `baseUrl`.

+Cypress runtime utilizes `download-hack-scripts.sh` which checkouts v1.73 hack scripts of kiali/kiali.
+This way we are able to support OSSMC testing on OSSM 2.x stream (the default).

 Before you start using Cypress suite, you might need export some environment variables: